-Guinea pigs are often full of energy during the day, but since most of us sleep at night, we wonder if they are nocturnal creatures.
-No, Guinea pigs aren’t nocturnal and they aren’t even diurnal!
+Guinea pigs are often full of energy during the day, but since most of us sleep at night, we wonder if they are nocturnal creatures because sometimes we can hear them making some noises.

-Since you asked if Guinea pigs are nocturnal, we first need to delve deeper into this term.
+Since you asked if guinea pigs are nocturnal, we first need to delve deeper into this term.
 When we first mentioned this term, the first animal that you thought about was probably an owl.
-And if you know how a typical owl behaves, you know that they usually hunt at night, as opposed to sleep.
+If you know how a typical owl behaves, you know that they usually hunt at night, as opposed to sleep.

 Having in mind that most animals sleep during the night, nocturnal animals can freely exploit their predator instincts.

 Are Guinea Pigs Diurnal?

 But what about diurnal?
 Well, this is quite the opposite of nocturnality and this type of behavior is common with most animals.
 The most common diurnal animals include reptiles, birds, and mammals, although there are some exceptions with each animal type.

 The interesting thing is that even plants can be, and in fact, they ARE diurnal, meaning that they open their flowers during the day and close them in the night.

 Speaking of mammals, a chimpanzee is also a diurnal animal.
 The reason why we mentioned this animal is that it is well-known and we (people) share a lot of similarities between them.
 If you take a look at us, we do most of our activities during the day, while we sleep during the night.